-- 123. The construction and development of ASU campus does not involve any interventions in and around the natural and cultural heritage destinations and have no significant (direct and indirect) environmental impacts.
+125. The construction and development of ASU campus on 250 Bigha plot (inclusive of recently added 40 Bigha land) does not involve any interventions in and around the natural and cultural heritage destinations and have no significant (direct and indirect) environmental impacts.
 It is expected that the ASU will offer industry-aligned and flexible skills education and training programs for youths and adults.
-This will help them in getting gainful employment locally and internationally. - 124.
-This IEE has identified minor likely impacts on water, air and noise during construction and has defined mitigation measures.
-Minor impacts have also been identified during operation phase and mitigation measures have also been given in the IEE.
+This will help them in getting gainful employment locally and internationally.

+126. This revised IEE has identified minor likely impacts on water, air and noise during construction and has defined mitigation measures.
+Minor impacts have also been identified during operation phase and mitigation measures have also been given in the revised IEE.
 Those mitigation measures will be implemented and monitored during project implementation.
-The overall environmental quality of ASU project site and surroundings will not be affected as a result of construction and operation of ASU campus. - 125.
-The specific management measures laid down in the IEE will effectively address any adverse environmental impacts due to the ASU project.
+The overall environmental quality of ASU project site and surroundings will not be affected as a result of construction and operation of ASU campus.

+127. The specific management measures laid down in the revised IEE will effectively address any adverse environmental impacts due to the ASU project.
 The effective implementation of the measures proposed will be ensured through the building of capacity towards environmental management within the PMU supplemented by the technical expertise of safeguards specialists of the PMU and PMC.
 Further, the environmental monitoring plan provides adequate opportunities towards course correction to address any residual impacts during boundary wall construction.